-Counter Guarantee (反擔保) A performance bond or a similar surety bond is issued invariably on the condition that a counter guarantee is given to the surety to enable the surety to seek indemnity from the guarantor for any payment made under the bond.
+Counter Guarantee (反擔保)A performance bond or a similar surety bond isissued invariably on the condition that a counter guarantee is given to the surety toenable the surety to seek indemnity from the guarantor for any payment made underthe bond.1.4.7(d)(ii)

-Cover Note (暫保單) Written confirmation of (perhaps temporary) cover.
-It may be regarded as a temporary policy, although it has only a summary of contract terms.
-In Hong Kong, a motor insurance cover note invariably incorporates a temporary certificate of insurance.
-2.2.3(a)
+Cover Note (暫保單)Written confirmation of (perhaps temporary) cover.
+Itmay be regarded as a temporary policy, although it has only a summary of contractterms.In Hong Kong, a motor insurance cover note invariably incorporates atemporary certificate of insurance.2.2.3(a)

-Days of Grace (寬限期) A prescribed period after policy expiry within which the renewal premium may be paid to keep the cover continuous.
-1.2.2(a)
+Days of Grace (寬限期)A prescribed period after policy expiry within which the renewal premium may be paid to keep the cover continuous.1.2.2(a)

+Deductible(免賠額)
-Deductible (免賠額) 1 Has the same meaning as the excess, but the term is more often used by U.S. insurers, and is used in connection with certain classes of business.
-1.1(f), 2.3.3(b)

-2 Every marine hull policy is subject to a deductible, which is not applicable with total loss claims.
+Has the same meaning as the excess, but the term is more often used by U.S. insurers, and is used in connection with certain classes of business.
+1.1(f), 2.3.3(b) Every marine hull policy is subject to a deductible, which is not applicable with total loss claims.
 1.7.2(b)(ii)

-Directors' and Officers' Liability Insurance (董事及高級管理人員責任保險)

-A liability insurance intended to cover senior company personnel and officers who might be sued personally in respect of the company business.
+Directors' and Officers' Liability Insurance (董事及高級管理人員責任保險) A liability insurance intended to cover senior company personnel and officers who might be sued personally in respect of the company business.
 It is usual to insure the company as well under the same policy.
+1.6.4